vwochnik/kontent-custom-element-samples/ItemSynchronizer/README.md

 ### Restrictions

-TODO: Multiple choice element can be synchronized only if the element was created by cloning
+TODO: Multiple choice and taxonomy elements can be synchronized only if the element was created by cloning
+TODO: Asset and linked items elements can't synchronize items created after cloning